pyinat/pyinaturalist/docs/user_guide/authentication.md

 (auth)=
 # Authentication
 For any endpoints that create, update, or delete data, you will need to authenticate using an access token.
-There are two main ways to get one: manually via a browser, or programatically, using your iNaturalist credentials plus separate application credentials.
+There are two main ways to get one: manually via a browser, or programmatically, using your iNaturalist credentials plus separate application credentials.
 These tokens are typically valid for 24 hours, after which you will need to get a new one.